jim-easterbrook/Photini/src/doc/manual/ownership_metadata.rst

 Click on any field name below to see the IPTC definition and user notes for that field.
 Although these fields are defined in an `IPTC standard`_, they are all stored in XMP metadata.
-Most of them are also stored in "legacy" IPTC-IIM data.
+Some of them are also stored in "legacy" IPTC-IIM data.

 `Creator <http://www.iptc.org/std/photometadata/specification/IPTC-PhotoMetadata#creator>`_
   Usually the photographer's name.